Author: Fred Cronenwett

 Page Numbers: 130,131,132

-[Headline: Frank Beatty’s D.H.77]
+Frank Beatty’s D.H.77

 The Royal Air Force needed a high-performance fighter interceptor in the late 1920s.
 The de Havilland D.H.77, built by the company as a private venture, competed against the Hawker Fury biplane for this role.
-In the end, the Hawker Fury was selected as the winner and only one D.H.77 was built.
+In the end, the Hawker Fury was selected and only one D.H.77 was built.
 It was first flown in 1929.

 CL Scale Options

 The options you choose for your next CL Scale model should be based on what the full-scale aircraft is capable of doing.
-Look at the mechanical and flight options for the full-scale aircraft and figure out what you want to do.
-If you are flying an Extra 300 aerobatic airplane, inverted flight can be used.
-If you were flying a B-17 bomber, inverted flight should not be called out as an option, regardless of whether or not the model is capable.
+Look at the mechanical and flight options for the full-scale aircraft and decide what you want to reproduce on your model.

 Throttle control and multiple engines can be called out as options in competition and are used throughout the entire flight.
 To get full points for throttle control, you need to be able to have the model come to a complete stop with the engine at idle.
 Also, make sure you can shut down the engine from the handle on command.